Roadmap

 - Evaluator: full operator/function dispatch, sum/int loop aggregates

-- Complex numbers: arithmetic + all transcendental functions
+- Complex numbers: Smith's robust division, all transcendental functions

 - Variable storage: Ans + 26 registers A-Z, copy-on-read for loop shadowing

-- Statistical distributions: log-gamma, log-factorial, binomial, Poisson, chi-squared CDF
+- Statistical distributions: Stirling log-gamma, log-factorial, binomial, Poisson, chi-squared CDF

 - Boot layer: vector table, .bss/.data init, Reset handler